Job interviews are the most important part of anybody’s career who has chosen to explore working for an organization.

-Hence, unstructured interviews have to be planned in a way and have to be moved with a grip without interacting about the confidential matters or any kind of irrelevant official issues.
+Hence, unstructured interviews have to be planned in a way and have to be moved with a grip without interacting about confidential matters or any kind of irrelevant official issues.

 Interviews are conducted with the real purpose of evaluating the candidate and bringing them inside the organization.
-Be it structured interview type or unstructured interview type, the real intention is to select the right candidates for the organization.
+Be it a structured interview type or unstructured interview type, the real intention is to select the right candidates for the organization.

 Especially unstructured interviews are mostly conducted to bring a closeness towards the organization with the candidate as well as to make the candidate feel comfortable about the interview.